mjdwitt/OpenWarEngine/GameEngine/API.markdown

 This document details the API for making requests of the game engine and the JSON formatting used to communicate data to and from the engine.

-The game engine expects all data it receives to be in JSON and formats all of its replys in JSON as well.
-In order to send the engine any data, one always includes three different pieces of data: the current game state, the modification request object, and the nation making the request.
-(This document assumes a foreknowledge of JSON.
-See the official [JSON website](http://www.json.org) for more information.)

-All replies are returned as an object of two string-value pairs: a summary of the action taken and the (possibly) modified game state.
+The game engine API is made available to clients local to its machine, namely the game client which interacts with the players' clients and the database.
+Calls are made by sending HTTP requests to the API server at `http://localhost:1942`.

+All message bodies in requests and responses are of content-type `application/json`.
+This document assumes a foreknowledge of JSON.
+See the official [JSON website](http://www.json.org) for more information.
+All of the following definitions are case *sensitive*.

+## Responses

+	HTTP/1.1 200 OK
+	Content-Type: application/json

 	{ "summary"   : string
-	, "newGameState" : gameState
+	, "gameState" : gameState
 	}

+Most replies are returned as an object of two string-value pairs: a summary of the action taken and the (possibly) modified game state.
+When the requesting player receives this reply object, it is simultaneously made available to the other players' clients (via Android push notifications, if possible.)

 If a request was denied, the summary will begin with the string "Denied."

-All definitions are case *sensitive*.
+Some combat-related interactions will reply with something other than this uniform reply object.
+See below for details.

-## Request objects
+## Requests

+	POST /<requestResource> HTTP/1.1
+	Host: localhost:1942
+	Content-Type: application/json

-	{ "gameState" : gameState
+	{ "game"   : gameState
 	, "nation" : strNation
-	, "request" :
-		{ "name" : reqName
 	, "params" :
 		{ param1 : val1
 		, ...
 		}
 	}
-	}

-As stated above, requests are formed of three objects, the game state, the requesting player's nation, and the modification request.
+In order to send the engine requests, one always includes three different pieces of data: the current game state, the modification request parameters, and the nation making the request.

-### API requests
+### Simple API requests

-Possible `reqName`s are listed below in bold with documentation of their corresponding purpose and parameter object.
+Possible `<requestResources>`s are listed below in bold with documentation of their corresponding purpose and parameter object.

-**research**
+**`/research`**

-	{ "name"   : "research"
+	{ ...
 	, "params" : { "dice" : positiveInteger }
 	}